 Claverach Park is a residential subdivision is located in the south central side of Clayton, Missouri.
 Clayton (pop.
 15,884) is the county seat of St. Louis County and is a significant government and commerce center.

-Claverach Park was founded in 1926 and consists of 210 homes built in a wide variety of designs.
+Claverach Park was founded in 1922 and consists of 210 homes built in a wide variety of designs.
 Designed by Julius Pitzman, it was created to be a parklike setting … 88 acres of rolling land with streets lined by stately trees and with one centrally located neighborhood park (Hillvale Park) and 9 “pocket parks”.
-Claverach Park is bounded by scenic Oak Knoll Park and neighboring subdivisions Brentmoor Park, Southmoor, and the Moorlands.
+The neighborhood retains an intact collection of architect-designed dwellings reflecting popular period revival styles with Tudor, Jacobean, Dutch Colonial, Georgian, French, and Spanish influences.
+Claverach Park (including all properties constructed prior to 1966) was added to the National Register of Historic Places in 2015.
+The neighborhood will celebrate its Centennial in 2022.

 Clayton is noted for its exceptional public school system.
 Claverach Park’s public elementary school is Glenridge Elementary, located just a few blocks away in the Moorlands subdivision.
 Wydown Middle School (grades 6-8) is located 1/2-mile east on Wydown Blvd. and has been recently rebuilt.
 Clayton High School (grades 9-12) is located 2 miles west.

-Private schools in the immediate vicinity include Wilson School, Forsyth School, Our Lady of Lourdes School, The St. Michael School of Clayton & Central Christian School… all within ~1/2 mile from the Park.
+Private and parochial schools in the immediate vicinity include (from east to west): Forsyth School, The St. Michael School of Clayton, Wilson School, Our Lady of Lourdes School, Little Flower Catholic School & Central Christian School.

 In addition to most of the elementary schools listed above, pre-schools in the vicinity include Clayton Child Center and First Congregational Preschool.